marmelab/react-admin/docs/CreateDialog.md

 );
 ```

-**Tip**: In the example above, notice the `<List hasCreate>` prop.
+**Tip**: In the example above, notice the `<List actions>` prop.
 It is necessary in order to display the "Create" button, because react-admin has no way of knowing that creation form for the "customer" resource exists.

 In the related `<Resource>`, you don't need to declare a `create` component as the creation UI is part of the `list` component: